kelwyres/Bactabolize/README.md

     - deadends likely important wrt to quality of model
 * Reannotate inputs
     - using prodigal model trained on input set
-        - computionally intensive for large inputs, optimise conditionally required
+        - computationally intensive for large inputs, optimise conditionally required
 * Faster alternative to BLASTp
     - e.g. diamond
     - will need to demonstrate consistency between results